EOSC-Data-Commons/req-packager/design.md

 The Request Packager (RP) needs to communicate with multiple components in the system, including the frontend and the dispatcher.
-Communication is often bidirectional, which would require polling if implemented using a traditional REST API. gRPC offers native support for bidirectional streaming, making it a more suitable solution for this type of interaction.
+Communication is often bidirectional, which would require polling if implemented using a traditional REST API. gRPC offers native support for bidirectional streaming (or at least server-to-client), making it a more suitable solution for this type of interaction.

 gRPC, like REST APIs, is language-agnostic, allowing the frontend to be implemented in JavaScript while backend components remain in Python.
 This aligns with the system's design goals of language interoperability and flexibility.